Virginia Beach Virginia, USA Travel Guide

 Car rental provides the most flexibility for exploring the region.
 Motorcycle and scooter rentals are limited.
 The Largest city in virginia offers numerous bike rental shops.

-Vb offers many pedestrian-friendly areas and cycling trails.
+Vb has a lot of pedestrian-friendly areas and cycling trails.
 The Virginia Beach Boardwalk is a 3-mile paved pathway along the oceanfront.
 It is flat and offers continuous ocean views.

 The ViBe Creative District is walkable, featuring public art, galleries, and cafes.
-First Landing State Park offers miles of scenic trails suitable for walking and hiking, ranging from easy to moderate difficulty.
+First Landing State Park offers miles of scenic trails suitable for walking and hiking, ranging from from easy to intermediate difficulty.

-Dedicated bike lanes are available on parts of the boardwalk (seasonal restrictions for certain hours) and some the streets of the city.
-The Resort city is experiencing growth in network of shared-use paths.
-Be aware of vehicle traffic outside designated trails.
+Dedicated bike lanes are available on parts of the boardwalk (seasonal restrictions for certain hours) and some city streets.
+The World's longest pleasure beach is experiencing growth in network of shared-use paths.
+Be aware of vehicle traffic outside exclusive pathways.

 Vb lacks extensive unique transit systems.
-Some specialized options cater to tourists or specific needs.
+A few specialized options cater to tourists or specific needs.

 All HRT buses and VB Wave trolleys include ramps or lifts.